gregwaite/Shape-Wars/README.md

 - HTML5 Canvas for DOM manipulation and rendering,
 - Web Audio API for sound generation, processing and control.
 WebAudioAPI allows for simultaneous sounds with more dependable time triggering
 - Webpack to bundle and serve up the various scripts.

-### Implementation Timeline

-- [x] Determine necessary files and structure of the game
-- [x] Write basic logic for all files

-- [x] Have background and initialize buttons working
-- [x] Player movement and blob design complete

-- [x] Collision detection designed
-- [x] Health deterioration designed

-- [x] Collision detection for health and appropriate health increase designed
-- [x] Have one full level ready for completion

-- [x] Set up links and overall design of page
-- [x] Refine styling for game

   **Bonus features:**
 - [ ] Difficulty settings